 Scope and Purpose:

 This policy was established to support the Computer Engineering program offered by the Electrical and Computer Engineering department.

 Works are purchased to support the curriculum and faculty research.
-Topics to be collected include (but are not limited to) computer architecture, VLSI design, computer programming, and expert systems.
+Topics to be collected include (but are not limited to) computer architecture, VLSI design, and computer programming.
 These topics will be collected at the initial, advanced study, graduate study and research levels.
 Computer science topics will be of interest as well.
 Works that support the core curriculum for the program will be collected at the initial level.